JieyuWu/ToyotaMod/Subaru.md

 [◄ Home](https://github.com/commaai/openpilot/wiki)

-**This brand is community supported.
+**This vehicle make is community supported.
 Enable it with the toggle in Settings->Developer->Enable Community Features.**

 # Make-Specific Terms